• Menu

 Vitamin D

-Adequate vitamin D is hard to achieve in the winter months or for those living in high latitudes.
-Clear links between vitamin D status and certain cancers have been made, these include colorectal cancer and breast cancer (24,25).
+Adequate vitamin D is hard to achieve in the winter months or those living in high latitudes.
+Clear links between vitamin D status and certain cancers has been made, these include colorectal cancer and breast cancer (24,25).

 However, in other cancers, the benefits are less clear.
 As part of a holistic approach to cancer, vitamin D supplementation is recommended in the winter months and this may continue in the summer months depending on skin color and exposure to the sun.